18 Questions to Ask Before Getting Married

 What's your partner like when they're stuck in traffic?
 When they've had a bad performance review?
 When they haven't had enough sleep, when their parent has a health scare, when they get an exorbitant parking ticket, or when they have to call customer service for a defective product?
 Often the rosy period of early romance has everyone restraining themselves to be on their best behavior.
 This makes the early romance sweeter, of course, but it denies us a glimpse into who they are when they're under pressure.
 And decades of marriage and life, in general, can bring plenty of pressure.
 Even more important is how the two of you handle stress together — do you retreat and isolate, or connect to resolve things as a team?

-3. What is my partner's relationship to drugs, alcohol, and gambling?
+3. What is my partner's relationship with drugs, alcohol, and gambling?

 4. How are we as roommates?